DeLand-Weldon Community Unit School District 57: History

 On December 7, 1957, the citizens of Unit #57 voted to build and equip a new high school on the county line midway between the two communities.
 The new building was erected at a cost of approximately $550,000, and provides for a four-year school, with provisions in the future to add four rooms to accommodate the seventh and eighth grades of both communities.
 Therefore, during the ten-year interim, the schools of DeLand-Weldon Unit #57 moved toward the original long range goal set in 1948.

-Member schools

-DeLand-Weldon High School

-DeLand-Weldon High School is a coed public secondary institution located in Piatt County, Illinois.
-It is a part of DeLand-Weldon Community Unit School District #57.

-The school draws from an area of De Land, and Weldon and is the eighth smallest high school, and fourth smallest public high school in the state of Illinois with a total enrollment of 58 students.